Convex pentagonal monotiles in the 15 Type families

 The Penrose tiles are a well-known example of aperiodic set of prototiles.
 They are considered set consisting of two polygons with matching conditions \cite{Hallard_1991, G_and_S_1987, Sugimoto_2017a, wiki_aperiodic_set, wiki_list_aperiodic}.
 Matching conditions specify how tiles must connect to form a valid tiling, which can sometimes be represented by assigning colors or orientations to specific edges of the prototiles.

-A key problem regarding aperiodic set of prototiles, often referred to as the ``einstein problem'', asks: ``Is there a single aperiodic prototile (with or without a matching condition), that is, one that admits only non-periodic tilings by congruent copies?" \cite{Hallard_1991}.
+A key problem regarding aperiodic set of prototiles, often referred to as the ``Einstein problem'', asks: ``Is there a single aperiodic prototile (with or without a matching condition), that is, one that admits only non-periodic tilings by congruent copies?" \cite{Hallard_1991}.
 Smith et al. addressed this problem by presenting solutions for concave diagram tiles without matching conditions \cite{Smith_2024a, Smith_2024b}.
 According to Smith et al. \cite{Smith_2024a}, \mbox{Tile$(a, b)$}, which can generate only non-periodic tiling, is an ``aperiodic monotile," in which all tiles are of the same size and shape; however, the tiling generation process requires the use of reflected tiles.
-According to Smith et al. \cite{Smith_2024b}, the tiles ``Spectres," which can generate only non-periodic tiling, do not require the use of reflected tiles during the tiling generation process\footnote{ Spectres can generate only non-periodic tiling using only one side, either anterior or posterior, even if it allows the use of reflected tiles during the tiling generation process. }.
-The tiles are referred to as ``chiral aperiodic monotiles."
+According to Smith et al. \cite{Smith_2024b}, the tiles ``Spectres," which can generate only non-periodic tiling, do not require the use of reflected tiles during the tiling generation process.
+The tiles are referred to as ``chiral aperiodic monotiles." \footnote{ The monotile \mbox{Tile$(a, b)$} with specific values of $a$ and $b$ can generate periodic tilings.
+For example, \mbox{Tile$(1, 1)$}, corresponding to $a = b = 1$ in \mbox{Tile$(a, b)$}, admits periodic tilings.
+By contrast, \mbox{Tile$(1, 1)$} can generate only non-periodic tilings if and only if it does not allow the use of reflected tiles during the tiling generation process, and is referred to as a ``weakly chiral aperiodic monotile."
+In comparison, Spectres can generate only non-periodic tilings using only one side, either anterior or posterior, even if they allow the use of reflected tiles during the tiling generation process \cite{Smith_2024a, Smith_2024b}. }